dev-Ali2008/Xemu-android/README.md

 </p>

 <h1 align="center"> Xanite -
- Xbox OG/360 emulator </h1>
+ Xbox 360 emulator </h1>

 Xanite is a "proof of concept" emulator.

-This project emulates both the original Xbox and Xbox 360 consoles on Android, supporting game ROMs in various formats.
+This project emulates the Xbox 360 console on Android, supporting games in iso formats.

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance

-- Dual Console Support:
-Play both Xbox and Xbox 360 games in one emulator

 - Performance Scaling:
 you can manually adjust the resolution and performance in settings for experiment or low end devices

 ## System Requirements

-### For Xbox Original
-- Processors:
-  - Snapdragon 855 or better
-  - Exynos 990 or better
-  - Dimensity 1000 or better

-- RAM:
-  - 4 GB minimum
-  - 8+ GB recommended

-### For Xbox 360 (higher requirements)
+### For Xbox 360
 - Processors:

   - Snapdragon 888 or better